doctorfree/DoctorFreeScripts/README.md

       and suffix must also be a filename suffix that ffmpeg recognizes as a supported audio/video format.

+[**audlinks**](audlinks) - Create symbolic links to audio files where possible to reduce duplicate storage of songs.
+Link into my iTunes library.

 [**bash_aliases**](bash_aliases) - Bash aliases, install in $HOME/.bash_aliases

 [**bash_profile**](bash_profile) - Bash profile, install in $HOME/.bash_profile